 The prep is making me nauseous.
 What should I do?
-If you develop nausea or vomiting, slow down the rate at which you drink the solution.
-Take a break for 20-30 minutes, drink water and then continue bowel preparation.
-Drink all of the laxative solution, even if it takes longer.
-If vomiting persists, or you are not able to finish the preparation, call your physician's office for further instructions.
+With nausea or vomiting, slow down the rate at which you drink the solution.
+Take a break for 20-30 minutes, drink water & continue bowel preparation.
+Drink all the laxative solution, even if it takes longer.
+If vomiting persists, or you aren't able to finish the preparation, call your physician's office for further instructions.

 I am not having bowel movements.
 What should I do?
 Individual responses to laxatives vary.
 Bowel movements may begin up to 3-4 hours after beginning the prep solution.
 Be patient, and continue to drink liquids and walk around.
-If you have not started having diarrhea 4 hours after drinking the first dose (9:00pm), please call your RMG physician's office for further instructions.
-You may be asked to take an additional dose of the prep solution.
+If you have not started having diarrhea 4 hours after drinking the first dose (or by 9:00pm), you will be required to take additional prep solution.
+These items are available over-the-counter at most grocery stores & pharmacies.